 Use the quick links below to quickly find the Smart Start Workforce grant information.

-Grant Eligibility | How to Apply | Comparison: Transition Grants vs. Smart Start Workforce Grants | Grant Award Amount | Classroom Elibigility | Wage Floor | Grant Schedule | Questions | Appeals Process | Reporting Requirements
+Grant Eligibility | Orientation | How to Apply | Grant Schedule | Grant Award Amount | Classroom Elibigility | Wage Floor | | Questions | Appeals Process | Reporting Requirements

-pdf Visit this webpage in Spanish (798 KB)
+pdf Visit this webpage in Spanish (273 KB)

 What are Smart Start Workforce Grants?

-Smart Start Workforce Grants offer child care programs stable, ongoing funds that they need to cover costs and invest in quality staff without burdening families by raising tuition or Child Care Assistance Program (CCAP) co-pays.
+Smart Start Workforce Grants offer child care programs stable, ongoing funds that they need to invest in quality staff without burdening families by raising tuition or Child Care Assistance Program (CCAP) co-pays.
 Eligible programs receive consistent funding in advance, and funds will cover the cost of higher wages and operating a classroom.
 Programs receiving these grants will be required to pay classroom staff a wage floor.
 These competitive wages will help to attract more staff and meet parents’ needs at a rate that they can afford.

 Smart Start Workforce Grants are available for programs: